lhypds/tcopy/README.md

 Make sure the SSE and Peer both connected to the server.

 For text copy
-Machine A use `copy` command to copy text, it will be sent to the server, and then sent to Machine B's clipboard.
+Machine A use `tcopy` command to copy text, it will be sent to the server, and then sent to Machine B's clipboard.

 For files
-Machine A use `copy -f <file_path>` command to copy a file, it will be send as file reference to server.
+Machine A use `fcopy <file_path>` command to copy a file, it will be send as file reference to server.
-On Machine B, if use `paste -f <target_path>` command, it will start a P2P transfering the file from Machine A to Machine B.
+On Machine B, if use `fpaste <target_path>` command, it will start a P2P transfering the file from Machine A to Machine B.
 Server mode supports regular files only.
 Directories, including macOS `.app` bundles, are not transferred.

 * Storage Mode